matthewohare-spec/hackathon-industry-and-account-research/README.md

 AEs and SDRs aren't experts across every industry — but they need to sound like they are.
 Building credibility with a CFO at a 3PL company requires very different knowledge than selling to a Controller at a construction firm.
 That research is time-consuming, scattered across multiple sites, and has to be manually translated into something a rep can actually use on a call or in an email.

-On average, reps spend **1–3 hours per account** gathering this context before a call.
+On average, reps can spend **1–3 hours per week** gathering this context.
 New hires spend even more time trying to ramp on industries they've never sold into.

 ---